Forms of sodium bicarbonate, including store-bought baking soda, can neutralize stomach acid and temporarily reduce acid reflux symptoms.

 - tomato products

-Baking soda is a good treatment for immediate relief from acid reflux.
-The recommended dosage for adults is 1/2 teaspoon dissolved in a 4-ounce glass of water.
+Baking soda is a good treatment for immediate relief from occasional acid reflux.
+The recommended dosage for adults is one 1/2 tsp. dissolved in a 4-ounce glass of water.
 It’s best to sip this drink slowly to avoid side effects like gas and diarrhea.
-You can repeat every two hours.
+You can repeat every 2 hours.

 But baking soda isn’t recommended as a long-term treatment, especially if you have GERD or need to be on a low-salt diet.

-Talk to your doctor if your acid reflux interferes with your daily life or occurs two or more times per week.
-Your doctor will be able to recommend treatments that may more effectively help your symptoms.
+Talk with your doctor if your acid reflux interferes with your daily life or occurs two or more times per week.
+Your doctor can recommend treatments that may more effectively help your symptoms.